yichizhang/yichizhang.github.io/_posts/2014-12-11-resize-pictures-using-command-line.markdown

 ![Very large image files]({{ site.url }}/assets/photos_before_resize.png)

-I found a way to resize all the photos quickly with 'sips' by executing a simple command.
+'sips' is a command line tool that you can use to resize all the photos.

 Just open Terminal, change the directory to where your photos are located, then run this command: